 Children diagnosed with cancer have many concerns and reactions that are different from those of an adult diagnosed with cancer.
 Many children-specific services are available in Australia - see our links below.

-In Western Australia, Princess Margaret Hospital specialises in coordinating care for children diagnosed with cancer.
+In Western Australia, Perth Children's Hospital specialises in coordinating care for children diagnosed with cancer.
 There is also a comprehensive support network that provides support and information.

 For further information or support please contact Cancer Council 13 11 20.